 Evidence of Site-Appropriate Tissue Remodeling

-ACell’s Urinary Bladder Matrix (UBM) has a considerable breadth of research supporting its unique biologic characteristics, as well as its value in clinical settings.
+ACell’s Urinary Bladder Matrix (UBM) has a breadth of research supporting its unique characteristics, as well as its value in clinical settings.
 The extensive body of research includes more than 100 preclinical and 50 clinical peer-reviewed articles.
 Summaries of key scientific articles are provided below.

 Macrophage phenotype as a predictor of constructive remodeling following the implantation of biologically derived surgical mesh materials.